gamesbrainiac/markserv/README.md

  - HTTP server renders Markdown files as HTML
  - Markdown rendered with GitHub flavor CSS
  - Markdown rendered with GitHub style syntax highlighting
- - Changes to Markdown update in your browser whenever you save your Markdown file
+ - LiveReload updates the view when your files change
- - Links to external Markdown files re-written and followed by the server
+ - Links to external Markdown files are re-written and followed by the server

 ##Installing